GIScience/ohsome-api/docs/endpoints.rst

 .. http:post :: /contributions/latest/count/density

   Get the density of the count of the latest contributions in the total query area in counts per square-kilometers.
-This endpoint does not support the deprecated ``types``, ``keys``, ``values`` parameters.

 **Example request**: